DjAntaki/little-network-toolkit/README.md

 - Selenium
 - Xvfbwrapper

-## Content

-- Parse csv to networkx
-- Parse networkx to (undirected) html file using preset layout of cytoscape 2.7.10
-- Save that networkx graph to *png*
-- Can create a gif from a list of networkx graph

 ## Details

 ### .nx

-Networkx graph are saved with *pickle* and with the extension ".nx".
+Networkx graph are saved with *pickle* and with the extension.
 They can be import in the following way :

     import pickle
-    graph = pickle.load("mygraph.nx")
+    graph = pickle.load("./mygraph")

 ### CSV to networkx